Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1FlockerVolumeSource
 ### Properties
-* **datasetName**: string: Name of the dataset stored as metadata -> name on the dataset for Flocker should be considered as deprecated
+* **datasetName**: string: datasetName is Name of the dataset stored as metadata -> name on the dataset for Flocker should be considered as deprecated
-* **datasetUUID**: string: UUID of the dataset.
+* **datasetUUID**: string: datasetUUID is the UUID of the dataset.
 This is unique identifier of a Flocker dataset

 ## IoK8SApiCoreV1GCEPersistentDiskVolumeSource
 ### Properties
-* **fsType**: string: Filesystem type of the volume that you want to mount.
+* **fsType**: string: fsType is filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk
-* **partition**: int: The partition in the volume that you want to mount.
+* **partition**: int: partition is the partition in the volume that you want to mount.
 If omitted, the default is to mount by volume name.
 Examples: For volume /dev/sda1, you specify the partition as "1".
 Similarly, the volume partition for /dev/sda is "0" (or you can leave the property empty).
 More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk
-* **pdName**: string (Required): Unique name of the PD resource in GCE.
+* **pdName**: string (Required): pdName is unique name of the PD resource in GCE.
 Used to identify the disk in GCE.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk
-* **readOnly**: bool: ReadOnly here will force the ReadOnly setting in VolumeMounts.
+* **readOnly**: bool: readOnly here will force the ReadOnly setting in VolumeMounts.
 Defaults to false.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk

 ## IoK8SApiCoreV1GitRepoVolumeSource
 ### Properties
-* **directory**: string: Target directory name.
+* **directory**: string: directory is the target directory name.
 Must not contain or start with '..'.
 If '.' is supplied, the volume directory will be the git repository.
 Otherwise, if specified, the volume will contain the git repository in the subdirectory with the given name.
-* **repository**: string (Required): Repository URL
+* **repository**: string (Required): repository is the URL
-* **revision**: string: Commit hash for the specified revision.
+* **revision**: string: revision is the commit hash for the specified revision.

 ## IoK8SApiCoreV1GlusterfsPersistentVolumeSource
 ### Properties
-* **endpoints**: string (Required): EndpointsName is the endpoint name that details Glusterfs topology.
+* **endpoints**: string (Required): endpoints is the endpoint name that details Glusterfs topology.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod
-* **endpointsNamespace**: string: EndpointsNamespace is the namespace that contains Glusterfs endpoint.
+* **endpointsNamespace**: string: endpointsNamespace is the namespace that contains Glusterfs endpoint.
 If this field is empty, the EndpointNamespace defaults to the same namespace as the bound PVC.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod
-* **path**: string (Required): Path is the Glusterfs volume path.
+* **path**: string (Required): path is the Glusterfs volume path.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod
-* **readOnly**: bool: ReadOnly here will force the Glusterfs volume to be mounted with read-only permissions.
+* **readOnly**: bool: readOnly here will force the Glusterfs volume to be mounted with read-only permissions.
 Defaults to false.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod

 ## IoK8SApiCoreV1GlusterfsVolumeSource
 ### Properties
-* **endpoints**: string (Required): EndpointsName is the endpoint name that details Glusterfs topology.
+* **endpoints**: string (Required): endpoints is the endpoint name that details Glusterfs topology.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod
-* **path**: string (Required): Path is the Glusterfs volume path.
+* **path**: string (Required): path is the Glusterfs volume path.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod
-* **readOnly**: bool: ReadOnly here will force the Glusterfs volume to be mounted with read-only permissions.
+* **readOnly**: bool: readOnly here will force the Glusterfs volume to be mounted with read-only permissions.
 Defaults to false.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod

-## IoK8SApiCoreV1Handler
+## IoK8SApiCoreV1GrpcAction
 ### Properties
-* **exec**: [IoK8SApiCoreV1ExecAction](#iok8sapicorev1execaction): ExecAction describes a "run in container" action.
+* **port**: int (Required): Port number of the gRPC service.
+Number must be in the range 1 to 65535.
-* **httpGet**: [IoK8SApiCoreV1HttpGetAction](#iok8sapicorev1httpgetaction): HTTPGetAction describes an action based on HTTP Get requests.
+* **service**: string: Service is the name of the service to place in the gRPC HealthCheckRequest (see https://github.com/grpc/grpc/blob/master/doc/health-checking.md).

-* **tcpSocket**: [IoK8SApiCoreV1TCPSocketAction](#iok8sapicorev1tcpsocketaction): TCPSocketAction describes an action based on opening a socket
+If this is not specified, the default behavior is defined by gRPC.

 ## IoK8SApiCoreV1HostAlias
 ### Properties